SUMOTEXT/Sumotext-API-Guide-Legacy/README.md

-Sumotext-API
+Sumotext API
 ============

-Read the [docs](api-docs/README.md) for the Sumotext API
+Read the [documentation](api-docs/README.md) for the Sumotext API